This policy explains how Howgate Sable LLP (‘the LLP’) processes personal data.

 Howgate Sable LLP is committed to ensuring that all the personal data we collect and process is managed in accordance with our legal responsibilities under privacy and data protection laws, including the General Data Protection Regulation (GDPR).

 This policy is effective from 25th May 2018 and may be amended from time to time.
-This latest version was published on 27th November 2018.
+This latest version was published in May 2019.

 What we do

 We provide executive search services, both permanent and interim, to our clients.
 This involves identifying individuals who may be suitable to fill specific roles with those clients, obtaining further information about those individuals to enable us to assess their interest in and suitability for those roles, and ultimately providing details of suitable candidates to our clients.

 From time to time we may also carry out exercises to map out business sectors or functions, to help clients benchmark or understand the wider talent market.

 This policy applies to all individuals with whom we may deal in the course of business, including:

 - candidates – actual or potential candidates, whether identified through our own efforts or due to their having provided unsolicited information to the LLP.
 This may also include client employees who are under consideration for a role alongside the wider search.

 - clients – actual or potential clients, including any business, firm, organisation, government body or individual that mandates us to perform our services

 - referees/sources – individuals who may be able to provide us with information relevant to a mandate we are conducting, including the names of candidates.